rp3022/p8105_hw3_rp3022/HW3.md

 of the year do not experience snow fall, it makes sense for 0 to be the most commonly observed value.

+-   Making 2 panel plots for maximum temperatures in Jan and July across all stations

 ``` r
 ny_jan_july = ny_tidy %>%
   group_by(id, year, month) %>%